ravirahman/the-electrons/assets/posts/lab3.md

 ## Future Work - Kolby, Marek

-The team is happy with the progress made so far, but is eager to improve upon and expand the capabilities of the robot.
+We are happy with the progress made so far, but are eager to improve upon and expand the capabilities of the robot.
 One area for improvement is the safety controller.
-Specifically, the team wishes to make it more robust so that instead of simply slowing down or stopping near obstacles, the robot maneuvers around obstacles with great agility.
+Specifically, we wish to make it more robust so that instead of simply slowing down or stopping near obstacles, the robot maneuvers around obstacles with great agility.
 Related to this idea is how the car behaves at faster speeds.
 Using some mathematical or physical model relating current speed and distance from obstacles, the robot could better predict the future and understand what it needs to do under certain circumstances.
 This model could potentially be developed by the team through further experimentation.

-Additionally, the team is excited to learn about new applications of laser scan data and machine vision and to use this new knowledge to improve the autonomy of the robot.